US imposes sanctions on Iran's foreign minister | DW | 31.07.2019

 "The US' reason for designating me is that I am Iran's 'primary spokesperson around the world' Is the truth really that painful?
 It has no effect on me or my family, as I have no property or interests outside of Iran.
 Thank you for considering me such a huge threat to your agenda," Zarif responded to the sanctions on Twitter.

-The sanctions against Zarif add to Washington's so-called "maximum pressure" campaign against Iran, which has dubbed the President Donald Trump's withdrawal from the 2015 international nuclear accord and subsequent reimposition of crushing sanctions "economic terrorism."
+The sanctions against Zarif ratchet up Washington's so-called "maximum pressure" campaign against Iran, which has dubbed President Donald Trump's withdrawal from the 2015 international nuclear accord and subsequent reimposition of crushing sanctions "economic terrorism."

 In June, the Trump administration imposed additional sanctions on the supreme leader and in April labelled the IRGC a terrorist organization, despite opposition from the Pentagon over worries the move would endanger US troops in the Middle East.